andongfan/mlscript/doc/mls-codebase-doc.md

 # Documentation of the MLscript Compiler Codebase (ECOOP 2023 Artifact)

-This is the documentation of the MLscript Compiler codebase for the reuse of our MLscript implementation.
+This is the documentation of the MLscript codebase.

 ## Overview